Rome’s Best Pizza By The Slice

 Where to eat the most delicious pizza al taglio in Rome

-For a tasty snack or quick lunch in Rome you can’t go wrong with pizza al taglio (pizza by the slice).
-Across the city there are thousands of small takeaway shops and bakeries selling this popular street food which is priced by the kilogram then simply sold by weight.
+For a tasty snack or quick lunch in Rome, you can’t go wrong with pizza al taglio (pizza by the slice).
+Across the city, there are thousands of small take away shops and bakeries selling this popular Roman street food which is priced by the kilogram then simply sold by weight.
 Unlike the more traditional sit-down pizzerias, pizza al taglio is an altogether more informal affair and will cost you just a few euros.

-Pizzas are laid out on the counter so just point to the one you want, then indicate the amount with your hands, or say ‘più’ (more) or ‘meno’ (less).
+Pizzas are laid out on the counter so just point to the one you want, then indicate the amount with your hands, or say più (more) or meno (less).
 The pizza is then sliced or cut with scissors and thrown on the scale.
-Seating at most pizza al taglio shops is limited or non-existent so grab your slice and savour it in the nearest piazza for a great-value meal with a view.
+Seating at most pizza al taglio shops is limited or non-existent so grab your slice and savor it in the nearest piazza for a great-value meal with a view.

-Here is the Local Aromas pick of the top pizza al taglio spots in the Eternal City:
+Here are the Local Aromas pick of the top pizza al taglio spots in the Eternal City:

 Antico Forno Roscioli